Ukrainian Genocide Posters, page 2

-These 11" x 17" posters may be used freely for Ukrainian Famine-genocide publicity, but must include my name & copyright with each use.
-If you are going to print large quantities, e-mail me for a CD of 300 dpi files, rather than these 72 dpi jpegs.
-I can edit the copy to reflect changes in dates as needed.
-We can change the size to book cover, ad or other publication.
+These 9"x14" posters may be used freely for Ukrainian Famine-genocide publicity, but must include my name & copyright with each use.
 For more designs, go to posters page one.

-Poster 9 Revision of poster 1 announcing event at Cerritos College (click image to enlarge)
+9 Revision of poster 1 announcing event at Cerritos College

 Poster #1 reworked for Cerritos College 2008